Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 SELECT (Lincoff et al., NEJM 2023) was a cardiovascular outcomes trial in adults with overweight/obesity and established cardiovascular disease without diabetes.
 Semaglutide 2.4 mg weekly reduced the composite primary endpoint of major adverse cardiovascular events (MACE) by approximately 20% versus placebo.
 This is the first and so far only demonstration that a GLP-1 agonist reduces cardiovascular events in obesity absent type 2 diabetes, and it triggered a Wegovy label expansion for cardiovascular risk reduction.

-For cross-class context, tirzepatide 15 mg produced ~22.5% weight loss in SURMOUNT-1 and retatrutide 12 mg produced ~24.2% in Phase 2 — both exceeding semaglutide on raw weight-loss efficacy.
+For cross-class context, tirzepatide 15 mg produced ~22.5% weight loss in SURMOUNT-1 and retatrutide 12 mg produced ~28.7% in Phase 3 TRIUMPH-4 (December 2025) — both exceeding semaglutide on raw weight-loss efficacy.
 Semaglutide retains the cardiovascular-outcomes moat.
 For comparative analysis, see retatrutide vs tirzepatide vs CagriSema and Ozempic vs Mounjaro vs Wegovy side effects.

 Safety & Tolerability